FalloutStudios/Axis/README.md

 Axis bot is named after the Our World's server clan named `Axis` *The reincarnation of Fallout clan*

+## About

+**Axis** is just a Discord bot which simply loads custom scripts and it can be configured via YAML type configurations, similar to just how Minecraft servers were configured.

 ## Installation

 To run or self-host, the following prerequisites must be installed.